top of page

 Think rituals, not rules: simple meals, gentle movement, presence over intensity.

 Creating a routine does not have to be stressful.
 You do not have to have a million steps or rituals to accomplish for it to be meaningful.
 Your routine needs to be something you feel comfortable doing consistently...or else it won't work.
 Think of the little things that bring you joy, cultivate peace and contentment, and fill your cup instead of draining it.
 Those are the things you should add to your daily routines.
-For me, going to the gym for a workout and eating a nourishing breakfast are an essential part of my morning routine.
-Without those rituals, I feel rushed and the rest of my day feels off.
+For me, going to the gym for a workout and eating a nourishing breakfast are essential parts of my morning routine.
+Without those rituals, I feel rushed, and the rest of my day feels off.
 What works for you?
 Do you like to go for walks?
-How can you nourish your body before you start the rest of the day?
+How can you nourish my body before you start the rest of the day?

 Woman in hammock writes in notebook, smiling.
 She wears a beige jacket, maroon shirt, and jeans.
 Brick wall and patterned rug in background.